 Communication is perhaps the most important aspect of a marriage.
 Especially after a few years when passion and lust start to take a back seat.
 We have covered communication extensively before.
 However, most of our guides deal with fixing problems.
 We have not really talked about specific communication exercises for couples.

 There are many communication exercises for couples that you and your spouse can practice to improve your communication skills.
 Whether your marriage is struggling or you are just looking to future proof it, there are things that you can do.
 Think of the following as couples therapy exercises that can improve your communication style, body language, and listening skills.

 We will take a look at 3 effective communication exercises for couples.
 We will also look at why they work, and the underlying theory that makes that practicing them worthwhile.

 An Open Discussion For 15 Minutes a Day

 Note: I don’t know you or your partner.
-If you’d like to get more into the specifics tell me what you’re dealing with in your marriage and I can offer more personal advice.
+If you’d like to more at the specifics of your marriage (and how to get things back on track) take the marriage assessment quiz.